-Level 2 - when valued using observable inputs, or where the unobservable input is not deemed significant.

-Level 3 - if an unobservable input is deemed significant.

-- Level 2 when the valuation inputs are observable and supported by market liquidity. - Level 3 in instances where the valuation input is observable but not supported by market liquidity or if an unobservable input is deemed significant. - b.
+- Level 2 when valued using observable inputs supported by market liquidity, or where the unobservable input is not deemed significant. - Level 3 when valued using observable inputs with limited market liquidity, or if an unobservable input is deemed significant. - Level 2 when the valuation inputs are observable and supported by market liquidity. - Level 3 in instances where the valuation input is observable but not supported by market liquidity or if an unobservable input is deemed significant.

+b.
 Transfers between Level 1 and Level 2 of the fair value hierarchy for financial assets and liabilities recognised at fair value on a recurring basis c.
 Changes in Level 3 financial assets and liabilities recognised at fair value on a recurring basis